interactiveaudiolab/interactiveaudiolab.github.io/readme.md

 Then, open the directory containing the `source` branch.
 Where you perform edits depends on what edits you are making.
 - If you want to add a course, dataset, person, or project, find the `collections` directory.
 - If you want to add a paper, first find the `_data` directory and enter its bibtex into the `references.bib` file (please put it in the right place chronologically).
-Then you need to add the pdf of the paper in the `assets` directory. *NOTE* if this paper is the 1st paper published in year X you need to go to '_config.yml' and add year X to the publication-years list.
+Then you need to add the pdf of the paper in the `assets` directory. *NOTE* if this paper is the 1st paper published in year X you need to go to `_config.yml` (in the root directory) and add year X to the publication-years list.
 - If you want to add an image or the pdf of a paper, find the `assets` directory.
 - If you want to edit any of the other site text, find the `pages` directory.